moby/moby/docs/sources/userguide/labels-custom-metadata.md

       --label com.example.environment="production" \
       --label com.example.storage="ssd"

-And can be seen as part of the `docker info` output for the daemon;
+These labels appear as part of the `docker info` output for the daemon:

     docker -D info
     Containers: 12